Deanna Oliver

-Deanna Oliver (born September 27, 1952) is an American actress and writer.
-She hails from Spokane, Washington.
+Deanna Oliver is an American actress and writer.
 Oliver performed the voice of Toaster in the film The Brave Little Toaster (1987) and its sequels.
-In addition, she was a writer of the animated series Animaniacs (1993) and Tiny Toon Adventures (1990).
+In addition, she was a writer of the animated series Tiny Toon Adventures (1990) and Animaniacs (1993).
 Sherri Stoner worked with her for Universal's fantasy comedy Casper (1995) and Disney's My Favorite Martian (1999).

-In 2010, she made an appearance at California State University, Northridge, with director Jerry Rees to discuss the making of their film, The Brave Little Toaster.
-She has a son, who according to Oliver, was deployed to serve in Afghanistan some months before the interview.
-At the deployment ceremony, some of the soldiers who were fans of the film had brought their toasters with them for her to autograph.

 In addition to writing for animation, she currently teaches and directs main-stage shows at The Groundlings Theater in Hollywood.